Optimal Polynomial Admissible Meshes on Some Classes of Compact Subsets of $\R^d$: Introduction

-Here $|\cdot|_\infty$ is the maximum norm in $\R^d$.
-The existence of a Markov Inequality holding on a given fat (i.e. $\overline{\interior_{\R^d} K}=K$) compact set $K$ is not too restrictive.
-For instance in the case of real variables one has a Markov Inequality with exponent $2$ for any compact set satisfying a \emph{Uniform Cone Condition}, thus for the closure of any bounded Lipschitz domain.
-However \eqref{MI} is preserved with an exponent greater than $2$ even by sets admitting also cusps of polynomial type, namely \emph{Uniformly Polynomially Cuspidal} (UPC) sets, we refer to \cite{PAPLE86} and \cite{PAPLE86b} for all involved definitions and a specific treatment on this topic.
+since a (W)AM is $\wp^n(\R^d )$-determining, i.e., any polynomial in $\wp^n(\R^d )$ vanishing on $A_n$ is the zero polynomial.
+When $\Card(A_n) =O(n^d)$, following Kro\'o \cite{KRRE11}, we speak of an optimal admissible mesh.

-WAMs and AMs were shown to enjoy some nice properties as stability under unions and tensor products, stability under affine mappings, WAM can be easy computed on sets which are the polynomial images of a set where a WAM is known, moreover any set of \emph{good} interpolation points forms a WAM.
-Hereafter we refer to any unisolvent\footnote{A set $U\subset \R^d$ is said to be an unisolvent set of degree $n$ iff for any choice of data $f\in U^{\R}$ the interpolation problem in $\mathscr P^n(\R^d)$ of $f$ sampled on $U$ is well posed.
-This happens exactly when $U$ is polynomial determining of degree $n$ and $\Card(U)=\ddim_{\R^d}(\mathscr P^n(\R^d)).$ } set $F_n$ of interpolation points for polynomials of degree $n$ having sub-exponentially increasing (i.e. $\limsup_n(Leb(F_n))^{1/n}=1$) Lebesgue constant as a \emph{good} interpolation set.
+We recall that AMs are preserved by affine transformations and can be constructed incrementally by finite union and product.
+Moreover they are stable under small perturbations and smooth mappings; see \cite{PV10} and \cite{PV11}.
+For a survey on WAMs properties and applications we refer to \cite{BDSV10}.

-For a survey on WAMs we refer to \cite{BDSV10}.
-After this paper we proved two interesting results concerning mapping and perturbations of WAMs \cite{PV10} \cite{PV11}.
+The study of AMs has several computational motivations.
+Indeed, it has been proved by Calvi and Levenberg that discrete least squares polynomial approximations based on (W)AMs are nearly optimal in the uniform norm, see \cite[Thm.
+1]{CL08}.
+Moreover, discrete extremal sets extracted from (W)AMs (see for instance \cite{BDSV10},\cite{BV11}), are known to be good interpolation sets and to behave asymptotically like Fekete points, namely the corresponding sequences of uniform probability measures converge weak$^{\ast}$ to the pluripotential equilibrium measure of the underlying compact set; see \cite{BB08} \cite{BB11} or the survey \cite{LevBB10}.
+We recall that it is possible to construct an admissible mesh with $O(n^{ rd})$ points on any real compact set satisfying a Markov Inequality \cite{BOMI93} with exponent $r.$ The mesh can be obtained by intersecting the compact set with a uniform grid having $O(n^{-r} )$ step size by \cite[Thm.
+5]{CL08}.

-A striking property of WAMs is that a specific good interpolation set, say \emph{approximate Fekete points} (AFP), see for instance \cite{BDSV10}, can be extracted from a WAM by standard numerical Linear Algebra.
-These sets of points are an approximate solution to the problem of finding true Fekete points (i.e. $N:=\ddim \mathscr P^n(\R^d)=\binom{n+d}{d}$ points that maximize the Vandermonde determinant) of the given compact $K$ in the following sense.
-The uniform probability measures of true and approximate $n$-degree Fekete Points have the same weak$^*$ limit as $n\rightarrow \infty$ \cite[Theo.
-1]{BCLSV10}, the \emph{Pluripotential Equilibrium Measure} \cite{BB08}, see \cite{LevBB10} for a remarkable and more accessible survey.
+Indeed, the hypotheses of \cite[Thm.
+5]{CL08} are not too restrictive.
+For instance one has a Markov Inequality with exponent $2$ for any compact set $K \subset \R^d$ satisfying a uniform cone condition \cite{Bau}.
+Thus also for the closure of any bounded Lipschitz domain.
+However a Markov Inequality holds with an exponent possibly greater than 2 even for more general classes of sets; see \cite{PAPLE86} and \cite{PAPLE86b} for details.